entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

 >  - **Character 137 in "early gnathostome phylogeny github".**
 >  - Central plates possibly absent in antiarchs.

-A. 41.
+A. 24.
 Anterior end of supraorbital canal: (0) straight; (1) lateral inflection .
 > - State 1 is present in some antarctaspids and wuttagoonaspids.

-A. 42.
+A. 25.
 Supraorbit sensory canal extends to postpineal plate: (0) absent; (1) present.
 > - State 1 is present in acanthoracids.

-A. 70.
+A. 26.
 Orbit directed mostly laterally and free of flanking endocranial cartilage or bone: (0) absent; (1) present.
 > Coates et al. (2018), Character 128; Zhu Y. et al. (2022), Character 405.
 Cui et al. (2023), Character 405

 >  - **Character 401 in "early gnathostome phylogeny github".**
 >  - This character may be redundant with P. 25.

+A. 27.
+Central plate forms the margin of orbit: (0)absent; (1)present.

 ## References
 Archibald JD.
 1994.
 Metataxon concepts and assessing possible ancestry using phylogenetic systematics.
 Systematic Biology 43: 27–40.